true-og/KotlinTemplate-OG/README.md

 # KotlinTemplate-OG

-Template-OG but kotlin (along with some other things).
+Template-OG but with Kotlin examples.

-Gradle Version: 8.14.1
+Gradle Version: 8.14.2

 Java Version: 17